Use the Worldwide Disclosure Facility (WDF) to disclose a UK tax liability that relates wholly or in part to an offshore issue.

 Complex issues and pre-disclosure agreement

-In exceptional circumstances, so that you can seek clarification of complex issues before submitting your disclosure, we’ve updated the non-statutory clearance process.
-We’ve introduced a new clearance route that you can only use if you’ve already registered to make a disclosure of offshore liabilities through the DDS.
+We have a clearance route that you can only use if you’ve already registered to make a disclosure of offshore liabilities through the DDS.

-You’ll be allowed 90 days from the time that your application for clarification is finalised to submit your final disclosure.
+If you make a non-statutory clearance application you’ll have 90 days from the time that your clearance application is finalised to submit your final disclosure.

 Other liabilities (not included in the disclosure)

-Some inheritance tax disclosures can be for more than 20 years.
-Liabilities for more than 20 years ago can’t be disclosed using the DDS.
-If you’ve liabilities for a period longer than 20 years ago, disclose them by contacting HMRC on 0300 322 7012.
+Some Inheritance Tax disclosures can be for more than 20 years.
+Liabilities for more than 20 years ago cannot be disclosed using the DDS.

 It’s a condition of using this facility that you make an offer for the full amount of taxes, duties, interest and penalties you owe.

-You’ll get an acknowledgement from HMRC within 15 days of us getting your completed disclosure and we’ll aim to tell you of the intended course of action within 40 days of the acknowledgement.
+You’ll get an acknowledgement from HMRC within 15 days of us getting your completed disclosure.
+We’ll aim to tell you of the intended course of action within 90 days of the acknowledgement.

-When you notify HMRC of your intention to disclose, you’ll be sent unique disclosure and payment reference numbers (DRN and PRN).
+When you notify HMRC of your intention to disclose, you’ll be sent unique DRN and PRN.
 You must use these in all further correspondence relating to your disclosure.

 You’ll be given details of how to pay when completing your disclosure.
-If you can’t pay what you owe immediately, you’ll need to contact HMRC on 0300 322 7012 to agree paying arrangements before submitting your disclosure.
+If you cannot pay what you owe immediately, you’ll need to contact the Offshore Disclosure Facility to agree paying arrangements before submitting your disclosure.

 You must make full payment in accordance with your disclosure on the same date that your disclosure is submitted.